 In 2012 she again interpreted Charlotte in Werther at Mittelsächsisches Theater Freiberg-Döbeln/Germany.
 Other guest engagements took her to Theater Chemnitz and Das Meininger Theater.
 She gave her debut as Santuzza in Cavalleria rusticana at Theater Plauen-Zwickau in summer 2017.

-In Season 2017/2018 Nathalie Senf appears as Grimgerde in Die Walküre at Theater Chemnitz, as Santuzza in Cavalleria Rusticana and 2.
+From 2017 – 2019 Nathalie Senf appeared as Grimgerde in Die Walküre at Theater Chemnitz, from 2017 – 2018 as Santuzza in Cavalleria Rusticana and from 2018 – 2019 as 2.
 Dame in Die Zauberflöte at Theater Plauen-Zwickau.

 Nathalie Senf worked with well-known stage directors like Elisabeth Stöppler, Jochen Biganzoli, David Hermann, Wolfgang Dosch and Sören Schumacher.